heshanraj/Assignment---2/README.md

 - Task Completion and Status Tracking
 - User-Specific Task View
 - HTTP-based client-server communication for handling requests and responses

+## Target Audience

+The Django Task Manager platform is designed to cater to a diverse audience interested in task and project management:

+- **Administrators**: Oversee and manage tasks, categories, and user assignments.
+Ensure the smooth operation of the task management system.
+- **Project Managers**: Coordinate and assign tasks to team members, track task progress, and ensure project deadlines are met.
+- **Team Members**: View and complete tasks assigned to them, providing updates on task status and collaborating with other team members.
+- **Students**: Manage personal projects and study schedules, learning how to organize tasks and manage time effectively.
+- **Freelancers**: Keep track of client projects, deadlines, and deliverables, ensuring efficient task management and communication with clients.
+- **Educators**: Assign tasks and projects to students, monitor progress, and provide feedback on completed tasks.
+- **Small Business Owners**: Organize business tasks, delegate responsibilities to employees, and monitor task completion and productivity.
+- **Task Enthusiasts**: Anyone interested in enhancing their productivity through effective task management and organization.

 ## Getting Started